-‘This Is Us’ Fans React As Randall Gets Shocking News About His Mom In New Promo
+'This Is Us' Fans React As Randall Gets Shocking News About His Mom In New Promo

 In the comments section, fans of the show reacted to the revelation and debated on how it will play out.

-“So excited!” one fan wrote.
-“I don’t think his dad even knew she didn’t die.”
+"So excited!" one viewer wrote.
+"I don't think his dad even knew she didn't die."

-“He didn’t,” another replied.
-“But Randall is going to blame him and William can’t defend himself.”
+"He didn't," another person noted.
+"But Randall is going to blame him and William can't defend himself."

-Others said they “can’t wait” for Randall to tie together the pieces from his past.
+Others added that they "can't wait" for Randall to tie together the pieces from his past.

 This Is Us executive producer Ken Olin told Deadline that Randall's viral fame would ultimately connect him to information about his birth mom, Laurel (Jennifer Holmes).